King Power Stadium in Leicester, home of Leicester City FC

 Match Day Experience

-A matchday at King Power Stadium captures the spirit of Leicester City - passionate, welcoming, and forever touched by that miraculous title triumph.
+A matchday at King Power Stadium captures the spirit of Leicester City — passionate, welcoming, and forever touched by that miraculous title triumph.
+The route from the city centre passes the Vichai Srivaddhanaprabha statue on the south-west corner of the stadium; the bronze, unveiled in 2022, shows the late chairman in his characteristic clasped-hands pose and is the unofficial meeting point for visiting supporters.

 What to Bring

 Leicester City operates standard security measures.
-Bags larger than A4 size (21cm x 30cm) are not permitted - bring only essentials.
+Bags larger than A4 size (21cm x 30cm) are not permitted — bring only essentials.
 Prohibited items include large backpacks, umbrellas, professional cameras, selfie sticks, and alcohol.
-Recommended items: match ticket (mobile via Leicester City app preferred), phone, wallet, layers for variable weather.
+Recommended items: match ticket (mobile via Leicester City app preferred), phone, wallet, layers for variable East Midlands weather.
 Arrive 60-90 minutes early for security and atmosphere.

 Pre-Match (2-3 hours before)